• Refine Search

 In December of 1996, the laboratory went "live" with a fully functional Laboratory Information System.
 This has improved efficiency, decreased clerical errors, and allowed for real-time data evaluation to assist other programs in the Health Department with disease analysis and cause intervention.

-Additional activities recently include addressing our community's preparedness for bio-terrorism and other emergencies.
-New molecular technology now allows more rapid, sensitive and accurate diagnosis of disease.
-The laboratory has partnered with the State of Wisconsin Laboratory of Hygiene, sharing expertise and funding in evaluating and implementing new tests for the diagnosis of sexually transmitted diseases such as HIV, Chlamydia and gonorrhea.
+Additional activities recently include addressing our community's preparedness for bioterrorism and other emergencies.
+New molecular technology now allows more rapid, sensitive, and accurate diagnosis of disease.
+The laboratory has partnered with the State of Wisconsin Laboratory of Hygiene, sharing expertise and funding in evaluating and implementing new tests for the diagnosis of sexually transmitted diseases such as HIV, Chlamydia, and gonorrhea.
 Our new laboratory facility also meets standards for tuberculosis testing and working with toxic chemicals and hazards.

-For the past decade the laboratory has provided guidance to small community-based labs that serve the uninsured and underinsured.
+For the past decade, the laboratory has provided guidance to small community-based labs that serve the uninsured and underinsured.
 This assurance activity assists those laboratories that may have minimal technical expertise but serve a growing population.
 Also, since the inception of a billing policy in 1989, the Bureau of Laboratories has charged fees for the tests performed for private agencies, generating approximately $2.5 million in revenue for the City.

 Thanks to the vision and support of our local government leaders, City of Milwaukee lab personnel perform their duties in a safe, state-of-the-art facility.
-We can think of no better way to honor 125 years of innovative and quality service to our citizens.

 This site is powered by the Northwoods Titan Content Management System